 By Brendan Pierson

-The plea bargain could increase legal risks for the president, as it raises the possibility that Cohen will provide information to U.S. Special Counsel Robert Mueller in his investigation into Russian meddling in the 2016 election and possible coordination with the Trump campaign.
+Manafort conviction’s resulted from U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election and possible coordination with Trump’s Republican campaign.

-Trump has repeatedly denied any collusion and has called the Mueller investigation a witch hunt.
+Trump has repeatedly denied any collusion with Russia or having sex with Daniels or McDougal, and has called the Mueller investigation a witch hunt.
 Russia has denied meddling in the election.
 U.S. intelligence agencies have concluded Moscow interfered.

-Cohen was one of Trump’s closest associates for more than a decade.
-He worked as his personal attorney at the Trump Organization and continued to advise the president after the election.
+Cohen, who worked as Trump’s personal attorney at the Trump Organization, continued to advise the president after the election.
 But their relationship had frayed in recent months.

 Mueller’s investigation, which began in May 2017, has resulted in the indictment of more than 30 people and five guilty pleas.